libp2p/devgrants/README.md

 ## Submitting a proposal 📝

-_This is all new and we're still figuring out the process and details, so bear with us :-)_
+> _This is all new and we're still figuring out the process and details, so
+> bear with us :-)_

 Submitting a project proposal is easy.
-It consists of filing an issue and an associated PR following a simple template.
+It consists of filing an issue, and an associated PR, following a simple template.

-Here's the how-to:
+**Here's the how-to:**

 1. File an issue with the title of the proposal as a placeholder.
 Take note of the issue number.
 2. Fork the repo, and copy the file `TEMPLATES/000-project-proposal.md` to the root of your fork.
     * Fill in as much detail as you can.